 Red eye and dry eye syndrome are quite easily confused.
 Both conditions include itchy, red and dry-feeling eyes.
 A person who has dry eye syndrome will often think that their red, dry, itchy eyes are nothing more than something minor, like allergies, and live a long time with the severe comfort that comes with dry eye syndrome.
 You will find that, regardless of what measures are taken, the condition does not change significantly and an eye doctor must be consulted to bring relief.
-Fortunately, Dr. Feldman and Dr. De Berardis are both very familiar with the the symptoms of dry eye syndrome and how to treat it.
-They have compiled some points of essential knowledge below, to help his patients recognize the indications of this uncomfortable and painful eye condition in a more timely fashion, so that they can prevent prolonging the pain and discomfort of this extremely uncomfortable.
+Fortunately, Dr. Feldman and Dr. De Berardis are both very familiar with the symptoms of dry eye syndrome and how to treat it.
+They have compiled some points of essential knowledge below, to help his patients recognize the indications of this uncomfortable and painful eye condition in a more timely fashion so that they can prevent prolonging the pain and discomfort of this extremely uncomfortable.

 Dry Eye Syndrome